Since 2000, 60 quarterbacks have been drafted in the first round of the NFL Draft. Another 5 are sure to join that group in 2021, and perhaps more.

 - Ponder’s short NFL career spanned from 2011-2014.
 He started all 16 games in 2012, going 10-6. they made the playoffs, but Ponder was injured and forced to sit out.
 He was benched for Matt Cassell in 2013 and Bridgewater came on board in 2014.

 - Bridgewater started 12 games as a rookie and 16 in 2015, leading the Vikings to an 11-5 record and division title.
 Unfortunately, in 2016 he suffered a devastating knee/leg injury that essentially kept him out of action for 2 years.
-He started 6 games the last two seasons for the Saints and will be the starter for the Panthers moving forward
+He started 6 games for the Saints in 2018-2019 and was 4-11 as a starter for the Panthers in 2020.

 New Orleans Saints – 0